mehmetcantas/go-kafka-debezium/README.md

 # go-kafka-debezium
-A simple demonstration of how to implement Debezium and Kafka connection within Golang
+A simple demonstration of how to implement Debezium and Apache Kafka connection within Golang